Four Finns among five killed in private plane crash in Zimbabwe

 Finnish pulp and paper maker UPM said Heikki Vappula, 51, executive vice president of UPM Biorefining, appeared on the passenger list of the crashed private plane.

+“We owe a debt of gratitude to Heikki who was a visionary and inspiring executive...
+His insights and energy will be greatly missed,” UPM Chief Executive Jussi Pesonen said in a statement.

-Lassila & Tikanoja CEO Pekka Ojanpaa was also among the victims, the environmental and support services firm said.
+Lassila & Tikanoja CEO Pekka Ojanpaa, 52, was also among the victims, the environmental and support services firm said.

+“Pekka served as President and CEO of Lassila & Tikanoja for seven years...
+Our deepest condolences to Pekka’s family and closest ones in this time of loss”, company chairman Heikki Bergholm said.

+Ojanpaa was set to leave Lassila & Tikanoja at the end of this month to start working as chief executive of another Finnish company, fibre maker Suominen Corporation.

 The ministry said it had received confirmation from Zimbabwean authorities regarding the four Finns involved.